istio/istio.io/content/en/docs/setup/install/virtual-machine/index.md

 ## Verify Istio Works Successfully

-1. check the log under  `/var/log/istio/istio.log`. you should see that some logs like this:
+1. Check the log in `/var/log/istio/istio.log`.
+You should see entries similar to the following:

     {{< text bash >}}
     $ 2020-08-21T01:32:17.748413Z info sds resource:default pushed key/cert pair to proxy